MECLabTUDA/Lifelong-nnUNet/documentation/multihead_architecture.md

 </p>

 ### How to define the split path
 As previously mentioned, the split path needs to be provided in form of a dot notation `('.')`.
 In the examples so far, no deeper path has been specified.
-However the depth of a path is not restricted and one might even split the network on a ReLU layer e.g. As long as the path exists in the Network and does not lead to the very first element in the Network, any path can be used, a more complex example would be the following *-- out of simplicity a pre-trained network is used here --*:
+However the depth of a path is not restricted and one might even split the network on a ReLU layer e.g.; as long as the path exists in the Network and does not lead to the very first element in the Network, any path can be used.
+A more complex example would be the following *-- out of simplicity a pre-trained network is used from here on --*:

 ```python
 from nnunet.network_architecture.generic_UNet import Generic_UNet